 Photo by: BreakOut West & Matt Lucas

 Things start to cool down through the month of October, though in some years it remains quite warm through until Thanksgiving weekend.
 Things remain fairly dry, though you may start to see rain towards the end of the month, with cloudy days becoming more regular as the month progresses.
-October is sweater weather, with temperatures reaching an average high of 13°C / 56°F and an average low of 1°C / 34°F. Pack lots of layers and a decent jacket, and keep in mind that temperatures will be cooler near the lake and at higher elevations, so prepare accordingly if you’re going to be exploring outdoors.
+October is sweater weather, with temperatures reaching an average high of 13°C / 56°F and an average low of 1°C / 34°F. Pack lots of layers and a decent jacket, and keep in mind that temperatures will be cooler near the lake and at higher elevations, so prepare accordingly if you’re exploring outdoors.

 Photo by: Shawn Talbot Photography